What would you love to see happen on your team?

 To assist with moving forward, a coach may also facilitate connections with other resources, training or mentorship that the team identifies would support them to meet their goals.
 Team wellness and ensuring safety in the coaching experience is essential and a strengths-based approach and principles from positive psychology will guide the program.

 Rural health care teams who want to work with an ICF-certified coach.
+A team is a group of people who work together towards a common purpose, who depend on one another to fulfill the functions and responsibilities of the team, who demonstrate mutual support and are mutually accountable for reaching team goals.
 We welcome diverse teams to submit their application.
 Below are just a few examples of potential teams and what they might be interested in working on through this program:

 - A community with 7 physicians and 15 nurses (some part-time) in a service area including several First Nation communities.
 The team is working with allied health care providers to plan for a Primary Care Network and wants to work on building teams with allied health providers and First Nations community health workers to improve acute care discharge planning.